dmm1/Ecosphere/README.md

 # EcoSphere CRM Application

-The EcoSphere CRM application will offer an intuitive platform for seamless customer relationship management, enabling users to effortlessly register, log in, input and manage customer information, and ensure secure logouts.
+The EcoSphere CRM application will offer an intuitive platform for seamless customer relationship management for small to medium size companys.
+With focus on security and usability of the App in daily business.

 It will grow to include more advanced features, functionalities and Opportunity related sustainability in future versions to build a robust CRM system.

 This will take _some_ time to build but i am sure it will be worth it in the end.

 Please see the /docs for more information and getting started on the project.

-## Working Capabilities Version 0.0.6
+## Working Capabilities master branch

 - **Login**: Enables registered users to securely access their accounts with their email and password.

 - **Dashbaord**: Quick access to key customer information, including recent activity, leads, opportunities, and contacts.

 - **Backend**: Admin Backend with User / Group / Auth Management

+- **Company**: Manage Employees, Departments, Teams, Positions, Company

 - **Localisation**: Working translation with language switcher, currently only EN & DE are supported, see /docs